wkolowski/Type-Theory-Wishlist/README.md

 ```
 codata StreamTree (A : Type) : Type
-& v  : A
+& v  of A
-& ts : Stream StreamTree
+& ts of Stream StreamTree
 ```

 Above we have an example of nested (negative) coinductive types. `StreamTree`, is a necessarily infinite tree that has a value `v : A` at its root and a `Stream` of subtrees.
 This type is nested, because `StreamTree` occurs as an argument to `Stream`.